jekymin8232/vitalguardai-com/README.md

 ### Protect the weak.
 There is hope in the weak.

+**When people from disadvantaged backgrounds rise into the middle class, a nation becomes stronger and more prosperous.**

 When freedom of expression is restricted and individual freedoms are limited, people cannot fully realize and express their creative potential.

 ### For information about the developer, please click the link below.